stuylinux/stuylinux.org/_posts/installing_alpine.md

 # Installing Alpine Linux

-This blog post is a work in progress.

-This tutorial will be showing how to install Alpine Linux in a virtual machine (specifically, in a QEMU+KVM virtual machine through virt-manager) but these steps should be the same or similar on bare metal or other platforms.
+This tutorial will be showing how to install [Alpine Linux](https://www.alpinelinux.org/) in a virtual machine (specifically, in a QEMU+KVM virtual machine through virt-manager) but these steps should be the same or similar on bare metal or other platforms.

 1. Create the VM.

 ![Prompt to create a new virtual machine](/img/posts/installing_alpine/1.png)

 2. Select the alpine linux installation ISO.
+The ISO we need is the standard edition for our CPU architechture, and it can be downloaded [here](https://www.alpinelinux.org/downloads/).
 Also, specify the virtual machine type as generic linux.

 ![Prompt to select your installation ISO](/img/posts/installing_alpine/2.png)